swells/notes/README.md

-July 2017, we will be working to introduce a Python Client Library `mldeploy` that is comparable in functionality with the existing `mrsdeploy` R package for model operationalize.
+July 2017, we will be working to introduce a Python Client Library `mldeploy` that is comparable in functionality with the existing `mrsdeploy` R package for model operationalization.
 Focus will be given to produce a light-weight progressive set of APIs that are crafted for flexibility, readability, and a low learning curve.